lxsang/antd-wvnc-plugin/README.md

 A demo will soon be available

 ## Build from source
-ANTD: As **WVNC** is an **Antd** plugin, it need to be built along with the server.
+As **WVNC** is an **Antd's** plugin, it need to be built along with the server.
 This require the following application/libraries to be pre installed:

 ### build dep
 * git